 Many people like to wind down with a bottle of beer or a glass of wine.
 Give employee recognition program participants the opportunity to up their taste level with an Okanagan Valley, Niagara-on-the-Lake, or Vancouver Island Wine Tour or a Historical Brewery Tour in their home city.

-The benefits of exercise on our performance in the workplace are well documented, but the last thing you want to reward your employees with is a trip to the gym.
+The benefits of exercise on our performance in the workplace are well documented, but the last thing you want to reward employees with is a trip to the gym.
 Instead, look for extreme adventure experiential rewards like zip-lining, white water rafting, kayaking, or even skiing.
 Not only will this give them an experience they can talk about and share, but exercising creates a sense of euphoria and can even lead to extended periods of increased happiness.

 It's pretty much impossible to find someone who doesn't love either a certain kind of music or a specific sports team.
 With experiential rewards from our Rewards Marketplace, participants can attend a concert at venues like the Scotiabank Arena or Rogers Arena or more intimate spaces like The Commodore Ballroom.
 We also offer tickets to plays, museums, fairs, conventions, and theme parks.

-Let your reward program participants book that trip they’ve been waiting to take to visit loved ones, explore a new city or enjoy a change of scenery without leaving the country.
+Let your corporate reward program participants book that trip they’ve been waiting to take to visit loved ones, explore a new city or enjoy a change of scenery without leaving the country.
 No plan?
 No problem!
 According to a recent travel rewards study conducted by BI WORLDWIDE, last-minute travel is a popular trend with most travellers booking less than 21 days in advance.

 Our Experiences Marketplace Itinerary Builder lets participants pick hotels, flights, rental cars, and experiential rewards, and then keeps track of how many points they need to earn to make it a reality.
 You can’t beat the drive that comes from knowing your dream is within reach.